elliotwaite/udemy-faster-autoplay/README.md

 Note: This extension respects the Udemy video player's "Autoplay" setting.
 So if you disable autoplay, this extension will do nothing.

+# 🚧 Install 🚧

+This browser extension is currently being reviewed, but I will add links to where you can download the Chrome Extension and the Firefox Add-on once they have been approved.

+# Screenshot

 <img src="https://raw.githubusercontent.com/elliotwaite/udemy-faster-autoplay/master/screenshot/screenshot.jpg">